Robert Sidney Maxwell: Career

 Maxwell developed new research interests after arriving to the campus in Nacogdoches, Texas.
 He was already a published book author.
 The State Historical Society of Wisconsin published La Follette and the Rise of Progressives in Wisconsin in 1956 and Emanuel L. Philipp: Wisconsin Stalwart in 1859.
 However, at Stephen F. Austin, he developed an interest in the history of lumber and railroads.
 In addition to associate professor at the university, Maxwell was director of the Bureau of East Texas Research.
 Acting in this role. he traveled all over East Texas tracking down archives and conducting interviews with officials of lumber and railroad companies.
 During this period, he also represented Stephen F. Austin at the conventions for the Mississippi Valley Historical Association, Southern Historical Association, and the Texas State Historical Association.

 Starting in the fall of 1960, Maxwell was the visiting Fulbright Scholar at the University of Southampton.
 He taught three classes in American history there and also gave a traveling tour of guest lectures in England and Germany.
 He briefly served as interim chair of the history department when he returned to Stephen F. Austin.
 Several years later, in 1969, Maxwell accepted the position as chair of the history department, this time as a permanent replacement for C.K.
 Chamberlain.

 Throughout the 1960s, Maxwell continued pioneering research on the Texas lumber and railroad industries.
 Maxwell said of their relationship, "The history of the railroad and of the lumber industry are inseparable."
-In 1963, the Texas Gulf Coast Historical Association published his study of a East Texas railroad titled, Whislte in the Piney Woods: Paul Bremond and the Houston, East and West Railway.
+In 1963, the Texas Gulf Coast Historical Association published his study of an East Texas railroad titled, Whistle in the Piney Woods: Paul Bremond and the Houston, East and West Railway.
 He made use of an existing national organization, the Forest History Society, a non-profit supporting archives documenting the history of the industry.
 Maxwell collaborated with a lumber company executive, E.L.
 Kurth, a member of the Forest History Society board, to compile lumber-history-related documents.
 These are the Kurth Papers, an archival collection donated to Stephen F. Austin State College.
 Maxwell acquired historical documents from many other Texas lumber companies for the university.

 Personal life

 Maxwell married Margaret Dunning, who was a member of the faculty of the University of Wisconsin School of Social Work.
-On September 19, 1958, their daughter war born, named Elizabeth Gail Maxwell.
+On September 19, 1958, their daughter was born, named Elizabeth Gail Maxwell.